Parsa-SadeghiAsl/Iranian-LPR-Streamlit-App/README.md

 # Iranian-LPR-Streamlit-App

-user-friendly License Plate Recognition (LPR) application built using Streamlit.
+A user-friendly License Plate Recognition (LPR) application built using Streamlit.

 ## Table of Contents